linuxdeepin/dde-file-manager/assets/dde-file-manager/file-manager/en_US/d_file-manager.md

 1. On File Manager interface, click ![icon_menu](../common/icon_menu.svg) > **Connect to Server**, input the sharing address of the LAN user, e.g. smb://xx.x.xx.xxx (usually it should be an IP address), click **Connect**.
 Or, input the server's address in the address bar directly and press **Enter**.
-2. Select the shared folder you want to visit, input the username and password or visit by anonymous access in the pop-up dialogue box.
+2. Select the shared folder you want to visit, input the username and password in the pop-up dialogue box.
    - Unencrypted folders can be visited by anonymous access without inputting username and password.
    - When you visit encrypted folders, a window pops up and you will have to input user name and password before visiting.
       - Username: i.e. the name used by the sharer when logging in the system.